Nella Larsen: Works

-1928: Quicksand
+Quicksand (1928)

 Helga Crane is a fictional character loosely based on Larsen's experiences in her early life.
 Crane is the lovely and refined mixed-race daughter of a Danish white mother and a West Indian black father.
 Her father died soon after she was born.
 Unable to feel comfortable with her maternal European-American relatives, Crane lives in various places in the United States and visits Denmark, searching for people among whom she feels at home.
-As writer Amina Gautier points out, "in a mere 135 pages, Larsen details five different geographical spaces and each space Helga Crane moves to or through alludes to a different stage in her emotional and psychological growth."
+As writer Amina Gautier points out, "In a mere 135 pages, Larsen details five different geographical spaces and each space Helga Crane moves to or through alludes to a different stage in her emotional and psychological growth."

-Nella Larsen's early life is similar to Helga's in that she was distant from the African-American community, including her African-American family members.
+Larsen's early life is similar to Helga's in that she was distant from the African-American community, including her African-American family members.
 Larsen and Helga did not have father figures.
 Both of their mothers decided to marry a white man with the hope of having a higher social status.
 Larsen wanted to learn more about her background so she continued to go to school during the Harlem Renaissance.
 Even though Larsen's early life parallels Helga's, in adulthood, their life choices end up being very different.
-Nella Larsen pursued a career in nursing while Helga married a preacher and stayed in a very unhappy marriage.
+Larsen pursued a career in nursing while Helga married a preacher and stayed in a very unhappy marriage.

 In her travels, she encounters many of the communities that Larsen knew.
 For example, Crane teaches at Naxos, a Southern Negro boarding school (based on Tuskegee University), where she becomes dissatisfied with its philosophy.
 She criticizes a sermon by a white preacher, who advocates the segregation of blacks into separate schools and says their striving for social equality would lead blacks to become avaricious.
 Crane quits teaching and moves to Chicago.
 Her white maternal uncle, now married to a bigoted woman, shuns her.
 Crane moves to Harlem, New York, where she finds a refined but often hypocritical black middle class obsessed with the "race problem."

 Taking her uncle's legacy, Crane visits her maternal aunt in Copenhagen.
 There she is treated as an attractive racial exotic.
 Missing black people, she returns to New York City.
 Close to a mental breakdown, Crane happens onto a store-front revival and has a charismatic religious experience.
 After marrying the preacher who converted her, she moves with him to the rural Deep South.
 There she is disillusioned by the people's adherence to religion.
 In each of her moves, Crane fails to find fulfillment.
 She is looking for more than how to integrate her mixed ancestry.
 She expresses complex feelings about what she and her friends consider genetic differences between races.